Mauznemo/OpenCarKey/README.md

 </div>

 ### Planned
-- Hardware keyfob using an ESP32 as alternative for the phone
+- Hardware keyfob using an ESP32 as alternative for the phone (one keyfob for all your cars using OpenCarKey)
 - Get at least some support for IOS (as far as possible with is limitations)
-- Ability to add multiple vehicles and switch between them
 - Auto save parking location if car gets out of range
+- Home screen widget and Android quick settings tiles

 ## Getting Started
 ### Mobile App